oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 For this reason, and from other lessons learned, the current best practice for browser-based applications is to use the OAuth 2.0 authorization code flow with PKCE.

-Applications should:
+Applications MUST:

 * Use the OAuth 2.0 authorization code flow with the PKCE extension
 * Use the OAuth 2.0 state parameter to carry one-time use CSRF tokens
 * Register one or more redirect URIs, and not vary the redirect URI per authorization request

-OAuth 2.0 servers must:
+OAuth 2.0 servers MUST:

 * Require exact matching of registered redirect URIs